SatyaKameswari-analyst/library-management-sql-powerbi/README.md

 ```
 ---

-## 📊 Power BI Dashboard
+## 🖥️ Power BI Dashboard

 Report built in Power BI Desktop (July 2025 version).

-*Key Visualizations:*
+**Key Visualizations:**
-Most Borrowed Books (Column Chart) to show which books are most in demand.
+- 📊 Most Borrowed Books (Column Chart) to show which books are most in demand
-Top Active Members (Bar Chart) identifies the most engaged members.
+- 📋 Top Active Members (Bar Chart) identifies the most engaged members
-Available Copies (Conditional Formatting Table) quickly identifies which books are running low.
+- 🟡 Available Copies (Conditional Formatting Table) quickly identifies which books are running low
-Monthly Book Issue Trend (Line Chart) reveals books peak and low season.
+- 📈 Monthly Book Issue Trend (Line Chart) reveals peak and low seasons
-Overdue Returns (KPI Card) highlights books overdue cases.
+- 🔴 Overdue Returns (KPI Card) highlights books overdue cases

  <img width="940" height="529" alt="image" src="https://github.com/user-attachments/assets/39de4bb2-42ed-430f-82a3-8afc1cf6b559" />

 ---

 ### 1. 📈 Insights & Findings
-📖 Harry Potter was the most borrowed book.
+📘 Harry Potter was the most borrowed book
-🙋 Anita Sharma borrowed the most books.
+🐤 Anita Sharma borrowed the most books
-❗ 2 books were returned late or not at all.
+❗ 2 books were returned late or not at all
-🟠 Conditional formatting shows low stock books in yellow icon.
+🟠 Conditional formatting shows low stock books in yellow icon
-📅 Book issues peaked in late 2024.
+📅 Book issues peaked in late 2024

 ---

-## 🔍 How to Use
+## ✅ How to Use
-Download SQL_Project.sql and execute in SSMS.
+1. Download `SQL_Project.sql` and execute in SSMS
-Use the ER Diagram to understand schema relationships.
+2. Use the ER Diagram to understand schema relationships
-Open Library Insights Report.pbix in Power BI Desktop.
+3. Open `Library Insights Report.pbix` in Power BI Desktop
-Refresh the SQL connection if needed.
+4. Refresh the SQL connection if needed
-Interact with filters to explore trends.
+5. Interact with filters to explore trends

 ---